-- Phosphatidylcholine from Soybean Lecithin
+- phosphatidylcholine from Soybean Lecithin

-- Triglycerides from Coconut Oil
+- triglycerides from Coconut Oil

-- Squalene from Olives
+- squalene from Olives

-- Sterols from Shea Nut
+- sterols from Shea Nut

-- Humectant Urea and Hyaluronic Acid
+- humectants like urea and Hyaluronic Acid

 Recap on skin science

-Your outermost layer of your epidermis – the stratum corneum – has a brick-and-mortar like structure; think of the bricks as skin cells (referred to as “corneocytes”) and the mortar as a fatty matrix that seals your skin, keeping the bad guys out and the good guys in.
+The outermost layer of your epidermis – the stratum corneum – has a brick-and-mortar like structure; think of the bricks as skin cells (referred to as “corneocytes”) and the mortar as a fatty matrix that seals your skin, keeping the bad guys out and the good guys in.
 It is this fatty matrix that is crucial to barrier repair, consisting of ceramides, cholesterol, and fatty acids.

-If the skin barrier is disordered, the skin has an undesirable look and feel, and is more susceptible to penetration of foreign substances due to its irritated state.
+If the skin barrier is disordered, the skin has an undesirable look and feel and is more susceptible to penetration of foreign substances due to its irritated state.
 Therefore, it is important to maintain the natural skin barrier preventatively, using formulae that avoid the breakdown of protective components.
 Additionally, when the skin’s protective layer is intact, your skin’s ability to hold its natural hydration will be balanced and barrier disorders are avoided.

 The superstar ingredients

-These are essential for the healthy organisation of our tissues into structures; they are responsible for keeping the barrier repair mechanism of our skin functioning well, preventing trans-epidermal water loss (TEWL) and keeping bad things out.
+Ceramides: These are essential for the healthy organisation of our tissues into structures; they are responsible for keeping the barrier repair mechanism of our skin functioning well, preventing trans-epidermal water loss (TEWL), and keeping bad things out.
 Ceramides are found in our skin at a concentration of about 50%.
 A decrease due to exposure to different temperatures, or the natural decline in their production as we age, decrease the efficacy of the stratum corneum’s ability to keep water in and other things out.

 Soy Bean Oil: It has a tonne of linoleic acid, and because it is abundant with Vitamin E, all of those lovely antioxidants significantly extend the shelf life of the oil.